August 2002

 The Activist Response

 III.
-The "Sixties" -- Housing Issues Key to Empowerment of Urban Communities of
+The "Sixties" -- Housing Issues Key to Empowerment of Urban Communities of Color

 The Housing Situation of the Period